-Gastroparesis is a disorder characterized by delayed emptying of the stomach contents.
+Gastroparesis is a disorder characterised by delayed emptying of the stomach contents.
 In this condition, the movement of food from the stomach to the small intestine slows down or stops completely.
-Smooth functioning of the stomach muscles is controlled by the vagus nerve.
-Hence, it is the vagus nerve controls the digestion of food and its movement along the gastrointestinal tract.
+The smooth functioning of the stomach muscles is controlled by the vagus nerve.
+Hence, it is the vagus nerve that controls the digestion of food and its movement along the gastrointestinal tract.

 Why are diabetics at an increased risk of gastroparesis?

-To have a good control over blood glucose levels in diabetics with gastroparesis, patients may have to
+To have good control over blood glucose levels in diabetics with gastroparesis, patients may have to

-Symptoms of gastroparesis include nausea, vomiting, heartburn, bloating of abdomen, weight loss, poor appetite, and feeling full easily.
-Symptoms can be aggravated on consuming oily foods, large quantities of foods with fiber or drinking aerated drinks.
+Symptoms of gastroparesis include nausea, vomiting, heartburn, bloating of the abdomen, weight loss, poor appetite, and feeling full easily.
+Symptoms can be aggravated by consuming oily foods, large quantities of foods with fibre or drinking aerated drinks.
 Symptoms may vary in severity and frequency in each patient and can also vary in intensity over time in the same person.

 Disclaimer: The information included at this site is for educational purposes only and is not intended to be a substitute for medical treatment by a healthcare professional.
 Because of unique individual needs, the reader should consult their physician to determine the appropriateness of the information for the reader’s situation.